PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis1.md

 Now open the dashboard and write the Data Selection and Data Visualisation Sections.
 Save your script on your GitHub repository and name it aptly: e.g. "SDGIndicatorExploratoryDataAnalysis".

 **Step.
 6.** Read and potentially iterate on your dashboard, then save your dashboard to your GitHub repository!
+If your files are too large for Github; upload them to your personal [Sharepoint](www.edubuas.sharepoint.com) folder.
+Only files on github and sharepoint (team, outlook also upload to sharepoint) are considered for grading.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Get the silver challenge by helping your peers!
 E.g. by proofreading their dashboard.
 They may return the favour, and you both get a better learning experience!
 Make sure to evidence your knowledge-sharing/help in your learning- and worklog!